Our vision is for every Lyme disease patient in the UK to be treated and completely cured on the NHS.

 How will donations be used?

-Caudwell LymeCo puts all donations towards research into Lyme disease.
+Caudwell LymeCo puts all donations towards research into Lyme disease and our awareness and education activities.

 Find out more about how we plan to use donations to fund research into Lyme disease.